Creating a Career Development Plan: Tips and Strategies

 Why should you create a Career Development Plan?

-Making a career development plan requires evaluating strengths and weaknesses in the skillsets then taking active steps toward professional development.
+Making a career development plan involves analyzing strengths and weaknesses in skillsets before taking action to improve your professional improvement.

-The first step in creating your career development plan is to assess your current competencies, skillsets as well as areas where improvement is needed.
+The first step in creating your career plan of development is to review your current competencies, skillsets as well as areas for improvement.

 Consider these questions: